apprehensions/hazelnut/README.md

 │       ├── 02 how bright you shine.m4a
 │       ├── 03 hope you never forget.m4a
 │       └── cover.jpg
+└── home is in your arms
+    ├── _ (1433347432).mp3
-└── ghostslug
+    └── _ (1987275855)
+        ├── 01 _.mp3
+        ├── 02 _.mp3
-    └── Jikininki.flac
+        └── cover.jpg
 ```
 Music belonging to albums or tracks are saved without the artist and album in the filename, since said metadata is already represented in the directory structure.

+Albums and tracks with the same name will have their tralbum ID appended to the name.

-If the track's file or album's directory already exists, it is skipped.
+If the track or album already exists, it is skipped.